pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

         produces.write_text(str(i))

 The parametrize decorator receives two arguments.
-The first argument is the signature which defines the names of the elements in the second argument which is a list.
+The first argument is the signature which defines the names of the elements in the second argument. ``"produces, i"`` indicates that the second argument is an iterable with two elements.

 The names in the signature can be passed in three different formats which are explained :ref:`below <parametrize_signature>`.
 Here we use a comma-separated string.
 Thus, the first argument is called ``"produces"`` and the second ``"i"``.

-The second argument of the parametrize decorator is the iterable which is a list.
+The second argument of the parametrize decorator is the iterable.
 Each entry in the list has to provide one value for each argument name in the signature.
 In the example, the iterable is constructed by a list comprehension which expands to

 .. ipython::